 A: The south of Riyadh is said to be dodgy (Batha) but I enjoy the vibe.
 It is very cosmopolitan, noisy and lively.
 You can buy just about anything there, change money at good rates and get real bargains.
 You can also get ripped off or get your pocket picked – so be alert.

 Q: How would you rate the public transport in Riyadh?
 What are the different options?
 Do you need to own a car?

 A: No public transport, no railway system.
 I get around mainly in taxis.

 Q: How would you rate healthcare in Saudi Arabia?

 A: I haven’t been sick here, so I can’t say.

 Q: Which are the best places/suburbs in Riyadh to live as an expat?

-A: Again, I haven’t lived in many different places here, but if you can get into a compound that will probably be your best bet.
-Compounds are oases of Western civilisation.
+A: Again, I haven’t lived in many different places here, but if you can get into a compound, that will probably be your best bet.
+Compounds are oases of Western culture.
 People dress normally, many have pools and some even sell homemade beer.